David S. Adams | Managing Director

 With nearly three decades of experience on the Hill and with the US Department of State, David Adams possesses an invaluable combination of legislative and foreign policy expertise uniquely equipping him to provide strategic guidance for clients on a wide range of issues.
 Able to navigate both ends of Pennsylvania Avenue and both sides of the political aisle with ease, Adams has a sharp understanding of what it takes for organizations to succeed both on Capitol Hill and on the world stage.

-David’s distinguished record as staff director for the House Foreign Affairs Subcommittee on Middle East and South Asia and as professional staff for the Committee on International Relations earned him the respect of government and corporate officials at home and across the globe.
+David’s distinguished record as staff director for the House Foreign Affairs Subcommittee on the Middle East and South Asia and as professional staff for the Committee on International Relations earned him the respect of government and corporate officials at home and across the globe.
 Among his many achievements on Capitol Hill, he was key to the passage of the Afghanistan Freedom Support Act of 2002 and the Middle East Peace Commitments Act of 2001.
+David often cites writing the Federal Employees Pay Comparability Act of 1990 as one of his greatest professional accomplishments.
+The bill marked a three-year, bi-partisan undertaking to improve the way the Federal government compensates its employees.